 THE Wimmera once again became the beating heart of Victoria's agriculture industry with the return of the Wimmera Machinery Field Days.

-Now in its 57th year, the three day event held at Longerenong managed to draw patrons from across the state.
+Now in its 57th year, the three day event held at Longerenong managed to draw patrons from across the state for its first day on Tuesday.

 The 2019 Wimmera Machinery Field Days will run until Thursday.